6 Reasons Why SaaS and PaaS Companies Need a Learning Management System

 Because SaaS and PaaS products are “in the cloud”, users may not even realize there has been an update—features are simply available the next time they log in.
 While this is convenient, SaaS and PaaS businesses must place more emphasis on making sure employees, stakeholders, partners, and customers are aware that new features have been made available, and how they can use them.

-In addition to a marketing push and tips in the platform itself, an LMS is an ideal venue for learning modules that can teach people about new upgrades—after all, many within the business need to know about these functions even if they’re not regular users of the tool itself.
+In addition to a marketing push and tips in the platform itself, a business LMS is an ideal venue for learning modules that can teach people about new upgrades—after all, many within the business need to know about these functions even if they’re not regular users of the tool itself.
 This could take the form of a quiz, Q&A, or video—whatever helps the business best connect with its audience.

 2) An LMS Can be Used to Support Market Penetration